 The profession has evolved considerably since the end of World War II.
 One of the most significant changes is the steady advance of simultaneous interpreting which surpassed consecutive interpreting, in spite of the reluctance of veteran interpreters, who considered simultaneous interpreting to be a threat to their status and position.
 Indeed, it is evident that simultaneous interpreting hinders the interpreter’s view and may cause him to feel like his job is very mechanical.
 However, these factors were unable to counteract the many advantages that simultaneous interpreting offers.

-Another important sign of progress was the progressive consolidation of interpretation as a profession, favored by the existence of more specific training courses (in Spain alone there are more than fifteen Universities that offer a degree in Translation and Interpretation) and because of the establishment of rigorous candidate selection processes for international organizations.
+Another important sign of progress was the progressive consolidation of interpreting as a profession, favored by the existence of more specific training courses (in Spain alone there are more than fifteen Universities that offer a degree in Translation and Interpreting) and because of the establishment of rigorous candidate selection processes for international organizations.